j4mie/idiorm/docs/querying.rst

 ``where_in`` and ``where_not_in`` methods respectively.

 Both methods accept two arguments.
 The first is the column name to compare against.
 The second is an *array* of possible values.
+As all the ``where_`` methods, you can specify multiple columns using an associative *array* as the only parameter.

 .. code-block:: php